Startup

 4. Temporality

-Scalability of a startup means the ability to exponentially increase its business without proportionally increasing the resources invested or employed.
+In particular, scalability in a startup refers to the ability to grow the business exponentially without a proportional increase in the resources invested or employed.

-Replicability means a business model that can be easily replicated, without major adjustments and modifications, anywhere.
+As for replicability, it refers to a business model that can be easily replicated, without major adjustments or changes, in any location.

-Innovation, of process or product, in bringing an idea and a solution that goes to solve a need not yet explored.
+Similarly, process or product innovation lies in introducing an idea or solution that addresses a need that has not yet been explored.

 According to Steve Blank, considered the guru of Silicon Valley, there are six types of startups: